-This Paleo chocolate chip banana bread is hands down my favorite thing to bake!
+This Paleo banana bread is hands down my favorite thing to bake!
 It’s such a classic and just so easy.
-This loaf is light and fluffy, filled with dark chocolate chips and sweetened just right.
+This grain free loaf is light and fluffy, filled with dark chocolate chips and sweetened just right.
 It’s equally delicious for breakfast as it is for dessert!

 Lather up a slice with some grass fed butter or almond butter!
 Since banana bread is one of my absolute favorites, I also have recipes for Paleo Double Chocolate Banana Bread and Paleo Strawberry Banana Bread!

 I have made this Paleo Banana Bread so many times!
 This recipe uses healthy, wholesome ingredients.
 It has the perfect soft and fluffy texture.
 Here is why this recipe works:

 - This gluten free banana bread uses both almond flour and tapioca flour to achieve the perfect texture.

 - The texture is soft, fluffy and not dry.

 - The ripe bananas naturally sweeten and add flavor to this loaf.

 - In addition, the banana adds a moist texture to this bread.

 - Almond butter helps achieve a hearty and slightly nutty flavor.
 Feel free to use creamy cashew butter in its place.

 - No need to let this dough sit or refrigerate.
 Just mix and bake!